-The subject lands are approximately 400m north of the North

-Saskatchewan River.
-To support subdivision, slopes within the west and northeast portion of the site will require professional geotechnical review prior to construction of approaches.
+The subject lands are approximately 400m north of the North Saskatchewan River.
+To support subdivision, steep slopes within the west and northeast portion of the site will require professional geotechnical review prior to construction of any approaches in these locations.